64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

     - Press **Save** at the bottom of that screen
     - Press **Apply Policy** button at the top right corner of your screen

+    ..
+Note:: For those of you looking for the attack signature list, you may have now noticed the location of attack signatures has changed in the most recent release.

     .. image:: /_static/class9/disablestaging.png

 #.
 Go back to your OWASP Dashboard **Security -> Overview -> OWASP Compliance**.
 Select your policy ``juice_shop_waf``..
 You can now see a lot more OWASP protections now.